draganjancikin/yelp-camp/PROJECT-LOG.md

 * Add logout route
 * Prevent user from adding a comment if not signed in
 * Add links to navbar

+## Auth Pt.
+5 - Show/Hide

-* Show/hide auth links corretly
+* Show/hide auth links in navbar corretly